Sollimann/bonsai/examples/README.md

 ## Reactive composites (`ReactiveSequence` + `ReactiveSelect`)

-Two short console demos in one binary, showing how the reactive composites differ from their stateful counterparts:
+Two short console demos in one binary, showing the difference between the reactive composites and their stateful siblings:

-- **`ReactiveSequence`** — chase the enemy while it stays visible.
-When visibility flips off mid-chase, the running `Chase` aborts on the very next tick because the leading `EnemyVisible` condition is re-evaluated from scratch.
+- **`ReactiveSequence`** — chase while visible.
+When visibility flips off mid-chase, the running `Chase` aborts on the next tick because the leading `EnemyVisible` check is re-run from scratch.
 A regular `Sequence` would resume the running child and keep chasing.
-- **`ReactiveSelect`** — priority preemption.
-Try `Attack` first; while the enemy is out of range, attack fails and the composite falls through to `Chase`.
-Once the enemy enters range, the next tick aborts the chase and switches to attack.
+- **`ReactiveSelect`** — priority preemption. `Attack` is preferred over `Chase`.
+While the enemy is out of range, attack fails and chase runs.
+Once the enemy enters range, the next tick preempts the chase and runs attack.

 `cargo run --bin reactive_chase`